 Mr Reisman was appointed a Director on 10 May 2016.
-He is a member of the Audit and Risk Management Committee and the Nomination Committee.
+He is a member of the Audit and Risk Management Committee and the Nomination Committee and was appointed to the People and Culture Committee on 13 May 2025.

-Neil has more than 30 years of business experience with emphasis on operations, legal, tax, investments and finance.
-He has worked at various multinational companies, including Tavistock Group, Arthur Andersen and Amoco Corporation.
+Mr Reisman has more than 30 years of business experience with emphasis on operations, legal, tax, investments and finance.
+He has worked at various multinational companies, including Tavistock Group, Arthur

+Andersen and Amoco Corporation.